"Under the Cherry-Blossoms None Are Utter Strangers"

 I got drunk, a sleep.
 And wept on the dream A wild cherry blossoms.

 Living in the United States, I feel lucky to witness this cherished springtime occurrence every year, particularly in the tri-state area.
-Often times I've taken it for granted, but as I learn more about it—what it means to an entire country; what it meant to an entire civilization— the significant place it holds in the lives of millions around the world, it humbles me.
+Often times I've taken it for granted, but as I learn more about what it means to an entire country; to an entire civilization; the significant place it holds in the lives of millions around the world, it humbles me.
+Its unassuming, delicate pink and white petals fall to the ground, its branches stooping and swaying in the breeze, as if to say...

 A world of grief and pain.
 Flowers bloom Even then.